microsoft/Win2D/README.md

 # Win2D

 Win2D is an easy-to-use Windows Runtime API for immediate mode 2D graphics rendering with GPU acceleration.
 It is available to C#, C++ and VB developers writing apps for WinUI3.
-It utilizes the power of Direct2D, and integrates seamlessly with XAML and CoreWindow.
+It utilizes the power of Direct2D, and integrates seamlessly with XAML.

 ##### Where to get it
 - [NuGet package](http://www.nuget.org/packages/Microsoft.Graphics.Win2D)